smiakchilo/aem-crash-course/lessons/2.11/part2.md

 }
 ```

 This is the most basic case.
-The OSGi framework will look through the service registry, find the appropriate service implementation, create an instance of it (if not yet instantiated), and inject it into the field.
+The OSGi framework will look through the _service registry_, find the appropriate service implementation, create an instance of it (if not yet instantiated), and inject it into the field.
 If anything in this chain of action fails, the field will remain `null`.

 <details>
-<summary><em style="color:#aaa; font-weight: bold">What will the framework do if there are more than one implementation (click to expand)</em></summary>
+<summary><em style="color:#aaa; font-weight: bold">What will the framework do if there are more than one suitable implementation? (click to expand)</em></summary>

-<b>Case 1: Selecting an implementation unfiltered</b>
+<b>Case 1: Selecting an implementation by the ranking (unfiltered)</b>

 The framework picks the most appropriate service implementation by the `ranking`.
 Ranking can be specified in the `@Component` annotation like the following: